 But what am I going to make?
 Well, I haven’t made a curry for ages so I figure such strong flavours would be just the ticket to make Quorn more edible:

 FYI this is keema (mince) curry and I will be serving it with some green beans and a couple of very hot birds eye chilies…

-The other ingredients the cook book says is 1tsp each of cumin, fennel and black onion seeds, seeds 2 tspn corriander seeds and 5 green cardamom pods.
-In addition to this I have some chopped onion and some cherry tomatoes
+The other ingredients the cook book says are 1tsp each of cumin, fennel and black onion seeds, seeds 2 tspn corriander seeds and 5 green cardamom pods.
+In addition to this I have some chopped onion and cherry tomatoes:

 …and all these ingredients I put into a frying pan for around 10 minutes until the onions have started to caramelise, after which I blend: